 The Center for Advocacy, Response and Education (CARE), founded in 1973, is located upstairs in 206 Holton Hall on K-State’s main campus.
-CARE provides confidential services and advocacy for survivors of sexual violence, dating violence, stalking and harassment.
+CARE provides confidential services and advocacy for survivors of sexual violence, dating violence, stalking and sexual harassment.
 The CARE coordinators are available to assist survivors in understanding and navigating university policies and procedures and helps promote the academic success and personal wellness of survivors.
 The CARE coordinators are also available to the greater K-State community to provide education, training and facilitated conversations around the aforementioned and related topics.

 The Center for Advocacy, Response, and Education provides 24-hour assistance for K-State students who have been victimized by violence.
 We can assist students in working with offices and agencies on and off campus who help students with law enforcement, legal, medical, and academic concerns.